-But looks aren't the only thing freshened as Lincoln also upped its game for the standard engine - a 3.7-liter V6 that now sends 303 horsepower to the front wheels, up from 268.
+Power comes from a 3.7-liter V6 that sends 303 horsepower to the front wheels.
 Torque comes in at 278 lb-ft, and fuel economy is rated at 17 mpg in the city and 25 mpg on the highway.

 Both engines make use of a six-speed SelectShift automatic transmission, although the EcoBoosted models use a slightly fortified version.
 SelectShift gives drivers of the MKT full gear selection control, with no engine override, and can be controlled by paddle shifters mounted to the steering wheel.

 CCD calculates the optimal damping force 500 times per second - making the mechanical changes 20 times per second on average, but up to 50 in the same time frame.
 The result?
 Decreased body roll and understeer in addition to improved ride comfort.

 Another system aiding drivers and occupants in their travels is Lincoln Drive Control, which offers three default settings: Sport, Normal and Comfort.
 Sport Mode changes include a more responsive throttle, more precise steering, higher upshifts, less intrusive traction control and electronic stability control and a firmer suspension for minimized body roll.